4 coaching strategies for managers from Skills Coach

 You don’t always need guidance to solve a problem.
 Sometimes all you need is a nudge to organize your thoughts and feelings.
 Knowing this, playbacks are an effective way for managers to offer this nudge to their team.
 Using playbacks comes with four key benefits:

-Focus.
-Playbacks allow someone to 'hear' their own thoughts.
-This can help focus and clarify their thinking, increasing self-awareness.
+- Focus.
+Playbacks allow someone to "hear" their thoughts.
+This can help them focus and clarify their thinking, increasing self-awareness.

-Understanding.
+- Understanding.
 Playbacks help clarify misunderstandings.
-However good your listening skills, the only person who can tell you if you have understood correctly is the speaker.
+However good your listening skills are, only the speaker can tell you if you have understood correctly.

-Empathy.
-Playbacks help you empathize with the listener to better understand what they are thinking and feeling.
+- Empathy.
+Playbacks help you empathize with the listener to understand their thoughts and feelings better.

-Whether your managers are already skilled at the art of playbacks or are looking to incorporate this practice for the first time, there are a few tips they can use.
+Whether your managers are already skilled at the art of playbacks or looking to incorporate this practice for the first time, they can use a few tips.

-Tap into emotions.
-Managers can add more value to their team by reflecting back feelings and emotions, in addition to what’s being said.
-Reflecting the impact of what an employee is saying demonstrates that the manager understands how they’re feeling, as well as what they’re saying.
+- Tap into emotions.
+Managers can add more value to their team by reflecting on feelings and emotions, in addition to what’s being said.
+Reflecting on the impact of what an employee is saying demonstrates that the manager understands how they’re feeling, as well as what they’re saying.
 This builds empathy and encourages openness.

-Call out the playback.
+- Call out the playback.
 For managers who are newer to using playbacks, the concept can feel strange and out of place.
-To make it easier, it may be helpful for managers to call out that they’re going to playback what an employee has said.
-This can be done by using a phrase like: “Can I play that back to you, just to make sure I understood you correctly?”
+To make it easier, it may be helpful for managers to call out that they will playback what an employee has said.
+This can be done by saying, “Can I play that back to you, just to make sure I understood you correctly?”
 The more managers practice this, the easier and more natural it will become.

 Have managers find an opportunity to use a playback.
 If it's appropriate, also encourage them to insert the feeling they’re hearing, as well as a summary of what was said.
 This is a great way to make employees feel heard.

-Improving the coaching strategies and skills of managers will lead to an increased impact on the performance and engagement of the rest of your organization.
+Coaching is one of the most critical skills a manager needs to succeed in the modern workplace.
+That's why prioritizing the coaching strategies and skills of managers will increase the performance and engagement of the rest of your organization.
 We’re thrilled to offer Skills Coach as a way to better support and develop the skills of your managers.

 Thinking about introducing Skills Coach to your organization?